 - They should not be used in patients with a prolonged QT interval at baseline or at increased risk for arrythmia

-QT prolongation/Ventricular arrhythmias: Use with caution in patients with cardiac disease, QT prolongation, a history of ventricular arrhythmias, bradycardia, uncorrected potassium or magnesium imbalance, and during concomitant administration with QT interval prolonging drugs such as azithromycin and some other antibacterial drugs.
+- QT prolongation/Ventricular arrhythmias: Use with caution in patients with cardiac disease, QT prolongation, a history of ventricular arrhythmias, bradycardia, uncorrected potassium or magnesium imbalance, and during concomitant administration with QT interval prolonging drugs such as azithromycin and some other antibacterial drugs.
 Monitor the electrocardiogram during treatment.
-See DYK from August 2018 on medications and QT prolongation.
+See DYK from August 2018 on medications and QT prolongation (PDF).
 For a complete list of medications that carry a known risk, possible risk or conditional risk for QT Prolongation, please visit: https://www.crediblemeds.org/

 - Cardiomyopathy that can be life-threatening

 - Severe, life-threatening hypoglycemia in patients treated with or without antidiabetic medications.

 - Adverse hematologic effects including anemia, leukopenia, neutropenia, thrombocytopenia.

 - CNS adverse effects including psychosis, hallucinations, confusion, and agitation can occur.
 They may increase the risk of seizures in those with a history of seizures.

 - Irreversible retinal damage.